 - Among these insights were users’ affinity for pinch-and-zoom despite visual affordances to resize elements via grippy handles.

 - Testing showed the need for more visual affordance to indicate that users should drag-and-drop; the users tended to double-tap to use items instead of dragging.
 Our solution was to make the draggable elements perform a bounce animation when they’re tapped, indicating that they’re movable.

-- The testers were inclined to scrap entire outfits when they were displeased with the direction that their design was going by creating a new outfit instead of "trashing" their current design.
+- Testers were inclined to scrap entire outfits when they were displeased with the direction that their design was going by creating a new outfit instead of "trashing" their current design.
 This subtlety prompted us to adust the symbol used to delete an outfit/start a new one from a trashcan icon to a "new dress" icon.

 - In testing the key task of starting a new design, we also found that some of the users accidentally deleted their designs, and so we added a confirmation step to prevent this from occurring.

 Barbie Fashion Design Maker launched in time for the Christmas holidays and was well received by those who purchased it.
 Unfortunately, we weren’t privy to the actual sales numbers, so we couldn’t tell if we succeeded in hitting the metric for fabric paper sales.
 However, many reviews on Amazon and popular app stores lauded the app as the best part of the product and praised it for its easy-to-use interface and the hours of fun their children had in designing outfits for their Barbie dolls, which assured us that we did, in fact, achieve our primary goal of designing an easy-to-use app.